The History of Inverdoorn Private Game Reserve

-Originally founded by French and Dutch settlers, Inverdoorn was a family-owned farm that, more than a century ago, was formally established as a fruit farm in 1907.
-By 1915, Inverdoorn had earned the title of the Southern Hemisphere’s largest fruit farm—a position it held until 1972.
-Orchards of apricots, peaches, and plums once flourished in the Tankwa Karoo soil, a surprising oasis of productivity and life bordering the Great Karoo.
+Originally founded by French and Dutch settlers, Inverdoorn was a family-owned farm, formally established as a fruit farm in 1907.
+By 1915, Inverdoorn had earned the title of the Southern Hemisphere’s largest fruit farm — a position it held until 1972.

-However, as the years passed, the farm began to evolve.
-By the 1970s, as global markets shifted and environmental awareness grew, the focus at Inverdoorn started to move away from agriculture.
-What had once been a hub of fruit production in the Western Cape slowly transformed into something quite extraordinary—a private nature reserve dedicated to the protection of South Africa’s natural wildlife.
+By the 1970s, global markets were shifting.
+Environmental awareness and wildlife tourism in Africa was spreading, and the focus at Inverdoorn started to move away from agriculture.
+What had once been a hub of fruit production in the Western Cape slowly transformed into something quite extraordinary — a private nature reserve dedicated to the protection of South Africa’s natural wildlife.

 Also Read: About Inverdoorn Private Game Reserve